The Scalpers Edge

 What is Scalping?

-Scalping is a trading strategy characterised by making multiple trades with short holding times.
-This approach is particularly focused on capitalising on short-term price movements, often around key market levels or in response to market momentum.
+Scalping is a trading strategy characterised by making multiple trades with very quick holding times.
+This approach is particularly focused on capitalising on short-term price moves, often around key market levels or in response to market momentum.

 The Challenges and Rewards: